sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 > > ## Solution
 > >
 > > ~~~
-> > Cross sections get larger as we loosen the cuts drastically (we will later see this through a plot).
+> > Cross sections get larger as we loosen the cuts drastically (we will later see this through a histogram).
 > > ~~~
 > {: .solution}
 {: .challenge}

 Take a quick look at the plots.
-We will draw two plots (transverse momentum and mass of the dilepton system) with the samples we've just produced.
+We will draw two histograms (transverse momentum and mass of the dilepton system) with the samples we've just produced.

 ~~~bash
 cd $GENTUTPATH/CMSSW_12_4_14_patch2/src